-Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press And Tyranny
+Julian Assange, WikiLeaks Respond To CIA Director Mike Pompeo, Talks First Amendment, Free Press, And Tyranny

 — Julian Assange (@JulianAssange) April 10, 2017

-Watch CIA Director Mike Pompeo Attack WikiLeaks, Julian Assange, Edward Snowden and Chelsea Manning
+Watch CIA Director Mike Pompeo Attack WikiLeaks, Julian Assange, Edward Snowden, and Chelsea Manning

 Pompeo began his speech at the Center for Strategic and International Studies by praising the CIA and denying that the agency is rogue.
-The topic was a discussion on national security and Pompeo stated the CIA is open and accountable to U.S. citizens.
+The topic was a discussion on national security, and Pompeo stated the CIA is open and accountable to U.S. citizens.
 The claims come as WikiLeaks released Vault 7 that allegedly shows the CIA utilizing viruses to spy through common, everyday electronic equipment.
-WikiLeaks first published Vault 7 on March 7, 2017, revealing the CIA can hack everything from cell phones to automobiles and spy on their selected target.
-You may read more about Vault 7 via Wired.
+WikiLeaks first published Vault 7 on March 7, 2017, revealing that the CIA can hack everything from cell phones to automobiles and spy on their selected target.
+You may read more about Vault 7, via Wired.
 Access Vault 7: CIA Hacking Tools Revealed at WikiLeaks.
 WikiLeaks continues to reveal more documents regarding the alleged CIA’s hacking tools.

-In a press release, Assange explained how the CIA’s alleged control over viruses, malware and the like is, in fact, a cyber weapon used in cyber war.
+In a press release, Assange explained how the CIA’s alleged control over viruses, malware, and the like is, in fact, a cyber weapon used in cyber war.

-“There is an extreme proliferation risk in the development of cyber ‘weapons’.
-Comparisons can be drawn between the uncontrolled proliferation of such ‘weapons’, which results from the inability to contain them combined with their high market value, and the global arms trade.
-But the significance of “Year Zero” goes well beyond the choice between cyberwar and cyberpeace.
+“There is an extreme proliferation risk in the development of cyber ‘weapons.’
+Comparisons can be drawn between the uncontrolled proliferation of such ‘weapons,’ which results from the inability to contain them combined with their high market value, and the global arms trade.
+But the significance of ‘Year Zero’ goes well beyond the choice between cyberwar and cyberpeace.
 The disclosure is also exceptional from a political, legal and forensic perspective.”

 #Shadowbrokers release after Pompeo statement shows NSA hacking the SWIFT banking network and siphoning off its data https://t.co/Y8VXF0vAc2